 Personality 101 addresses the controversies and moral implications pertaining to the application of personality assessment in social, organizational, and business contexts.
 It offers a comprehensive account of the consequences of personality on people's lives, including such areas as religious and political attitudes and implications for health.
 With its concise format, clarification of complex research methodologies, and comprehensive coverage of widely established as well as controversial information about personality, this book will appeal to a wide range of audiences, including students in psychology and business disciplines.

+"Personality psychology concerns what most people think psychology should be about.
 This book is the best introduction to personality psychology available anywhere.
 It combines clear, accessible, and engaging writing with a thorough grasp of the key research and methodological issues in the field.
 Readers at almost any level of sophistication will find the book enjoyable and informative."

 Robert Hogan, Ph.D.